About the Library

 As we are working to renew our collection, we need your help to ensure that our books remain in excellent condition.

-Please encourage your child take care of their library materials by reading them with clean hands, keeping them away from food and drinks, keeping them away from pets and very small children, and by using a bookmark to mark their place.
+Please encourage your child to take care of their library materials by reading them with clean hands, keeping them away from food and drinks, keeping them away from pets and very small children, and by using a bookmark to mark their place.
 Water bottles often leak and should not be placed inside of the backpack next to a library book.
-Younger students may benefit from using a large ziploc to help protect the book from spills in the backpack.
+Younger students may benefit from using a large Ziploc to help protect the book from spills in the backpack.